What is Inclusive Childhood Education?

 Fingerprinting

 IEC candidates must be fingerprinted before taking FSA 212, which includes a field experience.
 All local school districts require candidates to be fingerprinted before you will be allowed to set foot in their schools.
 Fingerprinting is no longer offered on campus.
 Candidates must have a TEACH account, and then apply through Identogo website or by calling 877-472-6915.
 The cost to be fingerprinted is currently $102.00.
 Once fingerprints are submitted, these become part of a NY State database, and you will not have to be fingerprinted again.
-For more information on fingerprinting, check out Career Services-Fingerprinting website.
+For more information on fingerprinting, check out Career Services-Fingerprinting information.

 TEACH Account